stakeme-team/story-validators-race/wave-2/submissions/Mandragora/submission-general-task-3.md

 sudo journalctl -u node-exporter.service -f -o cat
 ```

-You now have access locally to your Grafana dashboard via `localhost:3000` (you could also configure it with a Nginx config or depending on then needs).
+You now have access locally to your Grafana dashboard via `localhost:3000` (or remotely in case you open 3000 port) (you could also configure it with a Nginx config or depending on then needs).
 The default user and password tends to be `admin` and `admin` respectively - they can be changed at any moment afterwards.
 ## Apply a standard dashboard

 You can download this standard Grafana dashboard we have prepared for Story Protocol, or from other providers.
 You just have to download the JSON file of a specific dashboard, and import it into the Grafana dashboards configuration (at `localhostt:3000` on default).
 In this specific case, most likely you will have to set your validator HEX address in the respective field at the top, as well as the instance `localhost:prometheusport`, i.e. commonly by default to be 26660 (so `localhoat:26660`).